123456789_123456789_123456789_123456789_123456789_

 The ObjectSpace module contains a number of routines that interact with the garbage collection facility and allow you to traverse all living objects with an iterator.

-ObjectSpace also provides support for object finalizers, procs that will be called when a specific object is about to be destroyed by garbage collection.
+ObjectSpace also provides support for object finalizers, procs that will be called after a specific object was destroyed by garbage collection.
 See the documentation for .define_finalizer for important information on how to use this method correctly.

 a = "A"